kodie/serverpilot-shell/README.md

 * [jq](https://github.com/stedolan/jq) (version 1.5 or later)

 ## Authentication
 Set the following variables to your credentials.
-If these variables are not set when the script is loaded, it will look for them in the "serverpilot_config" file.
+If these variables are not set when the script is loaded, it will look for them in the "serverpilot_config" file which can either be located in the same directory as the script or in your home directory.
 ```
 export serverpilot_client_id="CLIENT ID"
 export serverpilot_api_key="API KEY"